quantum leap beyond a mediocre life

 Atleast in this one the audio is relatively better if I connect it directly to the TV speakers – so its some consolation that atleast I’m able to watch movies now!
 Connecting it through the speaker system still wasn’t working, but I’d rather live with this than go through any other hassles – I might write to some customer support later maybe.
 (The ‘paint’ on the speaker system amplifier is actually a paper stuck on it which is already coming off!)

-Ok apart from paying a big price for a real cheap DVD player, I think the only thing useful I got in the whole thing was the BigFlix subsidised membership where I saved a few hundred rupees for two months :roll:
+Ok apart from paying a big price for a real cheap DVD player, I think the only thing useful I got in the whole thing was the BigFlix subsidised membership where I saved a few hundred rupees for two months 🙄

 I don’t know how exactly I ended up going through this situation – wasting a lot of time and energy.
 I think this really shows complete lack of wisdom on my part right from the start.
 I suspect maybe somewhere the greed that I might win some big prize pushed me into buying this cheap stuff.
 Hard lesson (re…)learnt was to be aware of the real intention behind any act without just looking at the superficial intention!
 Hope I manage to avoid (or if thats too overambitious – atleast reduce) getting victimized by my own stupidity and greed again :mrgreen: